What does IFM Investors want?: Vienna Airport in the stranglehold of the Australian investor

 Ministry of Economy examines

 It is now up to the Ministry of Economics and Labor to examine IFM’s offer in accordance with the Investment Control Act.
-In accordance with EU requirements, foreign direct investments are checked to see whether they could endanger critical infrastructure facilities.
+In accordance with EU requirements, foreign direct investments are checked to see whether they might endanger critical infrastructure facilities.

 The peace treaty is broken